zupo/peps/pep-0xxx.rst

         @abstractmethod
         def register_certificates(self,
-                                  certificates: str,
+                                  certificates: List[Certificate],
-                                  key=None: Optional[str],
-                                  password=None: Optional[Callable[[], Union[AnyStr, bytearray]]]) -> None:
+                                  key: PrivateKey) -> None:
             """
             Loads a certificate, a number of intermediate certificates, and the corresponding private key.
 These certificates will be offered to the remote peer during the handshake if required.

-            The ``certificates`` argument must be a bytestring containing the PEM-encoded certificates.
-The first PEM-encoded certificate must be the leaf certificate.
-All subsequence certificates will be offered as intermediate additional certificates.
+            The ``certificates`` argument must be a list of Certificate objects as detailed below.
+The first Certificate must be the leaf certificate.
+All subsequent certificates will be offered as intermediate additional certificates.

-            The ``key`` argument, if present, must contain the PEM-encoded private key associated with the leaf certificate.
-If not present, the private key will be extracted from ``certificates``.
+            The ``key`` argument must contain the private key associated with the leaf certificate.

-            The ``password`` argument may be a function to call to get the password for decrypting the private key.
-It will only be called if the private key is encrypted and a password is necessary.
-It will be called with no arguments, and it should return a string, bytes, or bytearray.
-If the return value is a string it will be encoded as UTF-8 before using it to decrypt the key.
-Alternatively a string, bytes, or bytearray value may be supplied directly as the password argument.
-It will be ignored if the private key is not encrypted and no password is needed.
             """

         @abstractmethod